Constitution of the Ohio Fire Chiefs' Association, Inc.

 Section 3 – Directors’ Meeting – The Board of Directors shall meet not less than four (4) times each year.
 Meetings of the Board of Directors shall be called by the President, who shall designate the date and place of such meetings.

 Section 4 – A simple majority of the members of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board of Directors.

-Section 2 – The Executive Director shall notify all Individual Members of the Association no less than thirty (30) days in advance of the date when such amendment will be brought up for adoption by the Association.
+Section 2 – The Executive Director shall notify all Individual Members of the Association no less than ninety (90) daysprior to the date set for the opening of the annual conference.
 Publication of such notice shall appear in a publication directed to the membership of the association.
 In addition, notification will be distributed electronically to the membership.

 Section 4 – Technical updates (grammatical corrections, typographical errors, advances in types of communication, etc.) that do not change the intent of a Constitution chapter or section shall be authorized by a majority vote of the Board of Directors and shall go into effect immediately.

 ARTICLE VIII - Emergency Declaration

 Section 1 – Declaring an Emergency - An emergency declared at the State or Federal level for the health and safety of the public can be recognized by the Executive Board of the Ohio Fire Chiefs’ Association.
 An Emergency Declaration, without action by State or Federal officials, may also be enacted by a sixty percent (60%) majority vote of the entire Board of Directors of the OFCA.
 A declared state of emergency allows for alterations in the operations of the Association, following recommended guidelines as stated in the declaration, which would benefit the members and allow for uninterrupted operations of the organization.